 The effects of the pandemic are becoming crystal clear as to how it’s affecting the commercial real estate industry

 The story is very different for office space in the region, and throughout the country.
 There are two national trends that are causing an increase in supply in the office space category.
 The first is that sublease inventory is spiking as we continue to go through the recession, a trend that we identified back in March.
 Sublease inventory at cheaper rents and shorter terms is not only the leading edge indicator of a recession, but also a landlord‘s worst nightmare.
-Removing co-working availability from the sublease count, San Francisco is now up to over 8.1M SF of office space, up from 2.1M SF a year ago—a 385% increase.
+The Orange County region is now up to just under 8.2M SF of sublease office space, up from approximately 6.1M SF a year ago—a 34% increase.
+We see similar trends in other California markets, including what’s happened in major urban markets like San Francisco and Los Angeles, where office sublease inventory has almost doubled and now reaches 9M and 9.5M SF respectively.
 With some exceptions, most of the office space tenants that we are representing in the market right now are looking exclusively at sublease spaces, and getting beautifully built out furnished space at big discounts to market, with more flexible length of terms.
 This is what landlords have to contend with when trying to lease out their competing vacant space.

 The second factor contributing to the distress of the office market is that many office tenants that have had leases expire since the pandemic started have not renewed their leases and have elected to operate until post-COVID without any office space, essentially foregoing having any significant office space until they can reassess their needs in the post pandemic reality.
 Further, many office tenants with lease expirations in the next six months are also choosing not to renew their lease for the same reason.
 This is more common for smaller companies with 50 or fewer employees that are working fully remote and have determined that eliminating the expense of office space is to their benefit.
-This has caused an uptick in overall office space availability, where the availability of office space in San Francisco has gone up 65% since the pandemic began, from 11% percent to 17.5% percent.
+This has caused an uptick in Orange County office space availability, where the availability of office space in the county has gone up from approximately 17.6M square feet last year to about 24M square feet today—a 36% increase.

-We strongly believe that most tenants will come back to the office—this is backed up by our thousands of conversations with business leaders around the country since March.
+That said, we strongly believe that most tenants will come back to the office.
+This is backed up by our thousands of conversations with business leaders around the country since March.
 Many employees are suffering from fatigue, depression and work/life imbalance, or do not have appropriate remote working infrastructure, and most employers want their teams back into the office where collaboration, teamwork and creativity can flourish.
 The issue is that most tenants are going to come back smaller, as a result of reductions in force and the fact that anywhere between 10% to 25% of their employees will now see full-time or part-time remote working as a significant lifestyle benefit.
 Employers are now talking about remote working as an employee recruitment and retention necessity for some functions and employees.
 Office clients that we are working with for 2021 occupancies are generally targeting 60% to 80% of the space they leased pre-COVID.
 One tenant at a time, companies will be downsizing over the next several years as their leases expire, putting millions of square feet of office space back onto the market.
-It’s a phenomenon called “negative net absorption” whereby each quarter another couple of million square feet of office space will come back to the market through the collective rightsizing of corporate America.
 We’ve described this as death by 1,000 slices, and the effect on commercial real estate availability will be severe.
-If the last six months are any indicator of what the next year has in store, and unfortunately this appears to be the case, many submarkets in the city will find availability rates at 25% by the end of 2021, and potentially 30% by the end of 2022.
+The Irvine Airport area, Costa Mesa, South Santa Ana, Laguna Hills and Aliso Viejo are all already above 15% vacancy, and it’s likely that the remaining submarkets will see increased availability through at least the end of first quarter 2021, and likely beyond.
+If the last six months are any indicator of what the next year has in store, and unfortunately this appears to be the case, many submarkets in the region will find availability rates at 20% by the end of 2021.